king-ali/RNNoise/README.md

 To enhance our dataset, we performed data augmentation by collecting various impulse responses from different environments.
 We then applied convolution to these impulse responses with our echo and noise data.

+## Knowledge Distillation
+Knowledge distillation is process of transferring knowledge from teacher model to smaller student model.
+This makes the student model to learn from the knowledge of higher model.
+The model architect is given in file rnn_train, which can be changed to train model from scratch or by loading pre-trained model.
+We trained three teachers models for noise, echo and reverb suppression.
+We used these models to train our student model Upon extensive testing we found that model performed good for noise and echo but it did not performed well for reverb suppression.